Chinese people in Germany: Education

 Students also continue to form a large portion of Germany's Chinese population.
 In comments to German chancellor Helmut Kohl in 1987, Deng Xiaoping stressed his desire to diversify the destinations of Chinese students going overseas, aiming to send a larger proportion to Europe and a smaller proportion to the United States.
 By 2000, Chinese formed the largest group of foreign students in German universities, with 10,000 in 2002 and 27,000 in 2007.
 Schools aimed at the children of Germany's Chinese residents have been set up as well; as early as 1998, there were two Chinese schools in Berlin, one run by the city government, and the other privately established by a group of parents.
 Stuttgart boasts one such school as well; however, Chinese graduate students who intend to return to China after graduation typically choose instead to home-school their children in accordance with China's national curriculum, to aid their re-integration into the public school system.

 Second-generation Chinese students were more likely to attend a Gymnasium (college preparatory school) than their ethnic German counterparts.

 Population

-The German Chinese community has seen a rapid growth in recent years.
-In 2016, there were 201,000 nationals of the People's Republic of China living in Germany, a 35% increase over 2013.
+In 2023, there were 155,955 nationals of the People's Republic of China living in Germany.
 The number of Taiwanese citizens living in the country stood at 5,885 (as of 2013).
 In addition, there is a large number of Chinese people who naturalized as German citizens or who are natively born in the country.
-Between 2004 and 2007 alone, 4,213 PRC nationals naturalised as German citizens.
+Between 2004 and 2007 alone, 4,213 PRC nationals naturalized as German citizens.
 In addition to that, the Chinese community in Germany also consists of tens of thousands of ethnic Chinese from countries such as Singapore, Malaysia and Indonesia.

 The growth of the Chinese community can be exemplified by the city of Duisburg.
-In 2010 there were 568 citizens of the PRC in Duisburg, while in 2018 there were about 1136.
+In 2010, there were 568 citizens of the PRC in Duisburg; in 2018, the population was approximately 1,136.
 The number does not include naturalized German Chinese.